 For residents of the Baltic States: AABS no longer accepts payment of membership fees via Swedbank.
 Please join or renew online (via PayPal below).

-For residents of Australia: Australian members may pay by check in Australian funds by completing the online membership form and mail it with the check made out to AABS to:
+For residents of Australia: Australian members may pay by check in Australian funds by contacting the AABS office (firstname.lastname@example.org) and Dr Uldis Ozolins (email@example.com) for bank wire instructions.

 Dues paid by credit card should be paid online via PayPal (below).